This post contains affiliated links (SEE DISCLOSURE POLICY)

 Chicken is expensive!

-This is the best chicken salad recipe!
-And it’s dear to my heart, being one of the first recipes I ever created, nearly 20 years ago.
-And it won a 2013 Healthy something contest.
-Sadly, I can’t remember the name of the contest, so you won’t find it in my contest wins in the sidebar.
-Since then I have definitely become better organized with tracking contest wins.
+Oh and this Thai Chicken salad recipe also won a recipe contest.
+Sadly, I can’t remember the name of the contest, so you won’t find it in my contest wins.
+But it was the 2013 Healthy something contest.
+I wasn’t very good at recording these things in the beginning, but since then I have definitely become better organized with tracking contest wins.
 When I first started out contesting, I really didn’t anticipate that need.
-But this Thai chicken salad is definitely a winner.

 Add all dressing ingredients together and microwave for 45 seconds.
 Remove and stir with whisk.
 Return to microwave for another 45 seconds.
 Add, chicken, noodles, dressing and toss.
-Serve with garlic toast.
+Serve with garlic toast, if desired

 Quick Garlic Toast: